 As you practice, your mind will be distracted by all sorts of ideas – what’s been done, what needs doing, and how you feel about all that.
 Great!
 Notice these thoughts and how they vie for your attention, then gently but firmly bring your mind back to the breath.

 When you start meditating it often seems like you’re having more thoughts than ever.
 Don’t panic, and don’t try to stop these wandering thoughts.
 Just acknowledge their presence and let them come and go without pursuing them further.
 The goal is to become aware of whatever arises in the mind – whether “desirable” or not.
 Thoughts are always there, we’re just usually too busy to notice.
 Thanks to mindfulness, we learn that there’s a powerful alternative to distractedness: awareness.
 To develop awareness, we train in being present, a few minutes at a time.

 At the end of your allotted sit time, you might revisit your motivation and confidence in the sanity of the mindful journey, develop a sense of gratitude, give voice to a prayer or affirmation, etc. The idea is to avoid springing up off the cushion and back into the usual routine too abruptly.
 Acknowledge that your practice and the incentive behind it are important.
 As your practice grows, carry this motivation and awareness into your daily life’s activities.

 Looking for Guided Meditations, pointers, inspiration and more?
-Mindworks App is a treasure trove of good, mindful stuff offering regularly updated content including numerous short Mind Talks to keep you motivated.
+Mindworks Meditation Courses offer a progressive series of Guided Meditations and insightful Mind Talk videos.
+Mindworks is a treasure trove of good, mindful stuff offering regularly updated content to keep you motivated.
 Our highly qualified teachers from all over the world work together to bring you everything you need to get you started and keep you sitting.